Contact Sysdig Support to have Activity Audit enabled for your SaaS Sysdig Secure environment.

 Investigate > Activity Audit to access.

-Use the top-right drop-down to filter information from one particular data set.
-Current data sources are:
+Use the legend at the right side of the graph to filter information from one particular data set.
+The currently available data sources are:

 Kube exec commands